 PDP has an unsecured demand revolving credit facility for \$100.0.
-The credit facility can be used by way of loans, bankers' acceptances and letters of credit.
-PDP has utilized \$54.1 at June 30, 2022 (March 31, 2022 - \$51.3), of which \$13.3 (March 31, 2022 - \$13.3) has been used as collateral for letters of credit outstanding.
+The credit facility can be used by way of loans, bankers' acceptances and letters of credit ("LC").
+PDP has utilized \$58.1 at September 30, 2022 (March 31, 2022 - \$51.3), of which \$13.3 (March 31, 2022 - \$13.3) has been used as collateral for letters of credit outstanding.
 The borrowings from the credit facility have been primarily used to finance the construction and development of the Downsview Lands, but are also used to support investment in Downsview Park.
-During the period, the Company decreased available credit by \$2.8, primarily as a result of cash advanced from the facility to fund those investments.
+During the period, the Company decreased available credit by \$6.8, primarily as a result of cash advanced from the facility to fund those investments.

 CLC has a senior, unsecured revolving credit facility in the amount of \$100.0.
-The credit facility can be used to secure outstanding letters of credit ("LC").
-CLC has utilized \$16.7 at June 30, 2022 (March 31, 2022 - \$23.6) as collateral for letters of credit outstanding.
-The decrease in utilization, or increase in available credit, during the quarter is primarily the result of the return of LCs at one of the Company's projects due to the completion of the obligations.
+The credit facility can be used to secure outstanding LCs.
+CLC has utilized \$16.5 at September 30, 2022 (March 31, 2022 - \$23.6) as collateral for outstanding LCs.
+The decrease in utilization, or increase in available credit, during the period is primarily the result of the return of LCs at one of the Company's projects due to the completion of the obligations.

 The credit facilities contain certain financial covenants.
-As at June 30, 2022, the Company was in compliance with all its financial covenants for the credit facilities.
+As at September 30, 2022, the Company was in compliance with all its financial covenants for the credit facilities.